jamedeus/micropython-smarthome/mock_test_environment/mocks/readme.md

 ## SI7021 module

 This module mocks the [si7021 driver](https://github.com/chrisbalmer/micropython-si7021) used in this project.
 It simply returns hardcoded temperature and humidity values.

+## Urequests module

+The cpython `requests` module is aliased to `urequests` and used as-is in most cases.

+The `Response` class (returned by most requests methods) is replaced by a subclass that modifies the `json()` method.
+When the response contents are not valid JSON a `ValueError` is raised instead of `JSONDecodeError` to match the behavior of micropython's `urequests`.
+There are no other differences.